Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/samples/champion_scenarios.md

 ## Send Scenarios

-### Send a Single EventGridEvent as a strongly typed object
+### Send a single EventGridEvent as a strongly typed object

 ```Python
 import os